I design engaging learning experiences that change behaviour,

 encourage knowledge transfer and retention.

-I am a Training, Learning and Development professional with broad expertise in learning and curriculum design, program planning, evaluation, blended learning, facilitation, classroom and virtual instruction, project and change management.
+I am a Learning and Development professional with broad expertise in learning and curriculum design, program planning, evaluation, blended learning, facilitation, classroom and virtual instruction, project and change management.
 My professional experience spans:

 Using the skills and knowledge I've gained over the last decade, driven by my curiosity to learn and passion in educating others, my goal is to help organizations create and facilitate top-notch learning initiatives.